 To make a donation, supporters were able to scan the QR code or hover their phone over the interactive poppy on the box.
 This triggered a mobile-optimised donation experience that allowed donations of any size.
 For those new to the technology, clear and concise ‘how to donate’ instructions were included on the box.

-The charity included a marketing opt-in tick box to grow their email database and keep in contact with donors and, in turn, growing their regular giving support base.
-The branded experience was an effective way to connect with donors at a time where face-to-face interaction wasn’t possible.
+The charity included a marketing opt-in tick box to grow their email database and keep in contact with donors and, in turn, grow their regular giving support base.
+The branded experience was an effective way to connect with donors at a time when face-to-face interaction wasn’t possible.

 The Outstanding Results

 - Generated over £9,000 donations via cashless during November 2021.
 (Raising over £10,400 up to December 2021)

 - Gift Aid 47%.

 - Average donation £7.37.

 - 4% chose to opt-in to marketing.
 The average email opt-in rate is 1.95% (Sumo, 2019).